Unleash/unleash-client-python/docs/unleashclient.md

 * Provisioning poll
 * Stats poll

+This will raise an exception on registration if the URL is invalid.

 ### `destroy()`
 Gracefully shuts down the Unleash client by stopping jobs, stopping the scheduler, and deleting the cache.